gvwilson/thirdbit/src/fiction/eimin/index.md

 drawing every little detail of the story out of me.
 The woman just listened and frowned.

-Razi came back into my room after they left and turned his hand over, palm up, palm down, meaning, "The Other Hand".
+Razi came back into my room after they left.
-I nodded.
-I had guessed as much.
-They didn't look like Razi,
-any more than any other Aphsi, but there was something in their eyes, sadness and patience and acceptance and watchfulness all at once.

 "They still haven't found Suresh," he told me.
 "Someone took water and food from the cache at Tin Point, but there's no trail.